backstage/backstage/docs/backend-system/architecture/03-services.md

 ## Plugin Metadata

-Plugins scoped services have access to a plugin metadata service, which is a special service provided by the backend system that is not possible to override.
+Plugin scoped services have access to a plugin metadata service, which is a special service provided by the backend system that is not possible to override.
 The plugin metadata service provides information about the plugin that a service instance is being created for.
 It is itself a plugin scoped service, and can be depended on like any other service through the `coreServices.pluginMetadata` reference.

 The plugin metadata service is the base for all plugin specific customizations for services.
 For example, the default implementation of the plugin scoped logger service uses the plugin metadata service to attach the plugin ID as a field in all log messages: